Paleontology in Connecticut: Prehistory

 Central Connecticut was still the site of alluvial fans and braided streams into the Jurassic period.
 Roughly 95% of the dinosaur footprints at Rocky Hill were of the ichnogenus Eubrontes.
 The dinosaur footprints of Connecticut and those of neighboring Massachusetts have sometimes been regarded as composing a single continuous site.
 Other reptiles and amphibians left trace fossils in Connecticut as well as dinosaurs.
 At least 13 species in seven ichnogenera of non-dinosaurian Mesozoic reptile footprint are known from the state.

 Connecticut has no Cretaceous rocks in which fossils may have been preserved.
 This gap in the rock record continues into the Cenozoic era and spans the entire Tertiary period.
 However, local sedimentation resumed during the Quaternary period as glaciers intruded into the state.
 Local wildlife preserved in glacial deposits include close relatives of modern clams, crustaceans, and snails.
-They left their remains in the state's norwest and at Long Island Sound.
+They left their remains in the state's northwest and at Long Island Sound.